Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks: Results

-When the two interferometer arms are co-polarized, the photons arriving at the beamsplitter during the same repetition are indistinguishable resulting in the characteristic dip in coincidence detection events (see Fig.~\ref{Fig:5_HOM}d).
+Photon indistinguishability is crucial for many quantum information processing protocols including building quantum repeaters for long-distance quantum networks.
+We verify the coherence and indistinguishability of the single photons generated by our source by performing Hong-Ou-Mandel (HOM) interference.
+We pass two subsequently generated single photons through an unbalanced Mach-Zehnder interferometer with a $\qty{1.43}{km}$ fiber delay line in one arm corresponding to a time delay of $T_\mathrm{delayline} = \qty{7.146}{\micro s}$ (see Fig.~\ref{Fig:5_HOM}a).
+To generate two subsequent photons, we use the pulse sequence shown in Fig.~\ref{Fig:5_HOM}b.
+Within one repetition period ($T_\mathrm{rep} = \qty{18}{\micro s}$), two pairs of blue and red detuned pulses (\qty{40}{ns}) are sent to the device to generate single phonons ($p_\mathrm{S} = 10~\%$) and read them out ($p_\mathrm{aS} = 45~\%$).
+The pulse energies of the write and readout pulses are $E_\mathrm{p,S}=\qty{1.1}{pJ}$ and $E_\mathrm{p,aS}=\qty{8.3}{pJ}$, respectively.
+The delay between the two red read out pulses in the two pulse groups is set to be equal to $T_\mathrm{delayline}$ leading to HOM interference at the second beam splitter (see Fig.~\ref{Fig:5_HOM}c).
+The long time delay $T_\mathrm{delayline} \gg \tau_\mathrm{m}$ between subsequently generated photons allows the mechanical mode to thermalize to the cryogenic environment before each photon is generated.
+For the HOM measurement, we measure four-fold coincidences between two clicks from the blue write pulses and two clicks from the red read out pulses.
+When the two interferometer arms are co-polarized, the photons arriving at the beam splitter during the same repetition are indistinguishable resulting in the characteristic dip in coincidence detection events (see Fig.~\ref{Fig:5_HOM}d).
 As a control experiment, we repeat the same measurement with cross-polarized arms of the interferometer observing no dip in coincidence events, as expected.
 From the two measurements, we calculate the HOM interference visibility $V_\mathrm{raw}= 0.48 \pm 0.14$.
 After correcting the power imbalance of the two arms (see Supplementary Information), we obtain a HOM visibility of $V= 0.52 \pm 0.15$.
 The visibility is reduced compared to the case of ideal single photons ($V=1$) due to the added thermal component of the optical state.
 We model the impact of the thermal component on the HOM visibility through numerical simulations and determine a simulated visibility of $V_\mathrm{sim}=0.53$ (see Supplementary Information) in good agreement with the measured value.
+Although, the HOM visibility does not violate the theoretical bound for non-classical states $V>0.5$, the observation of HOM interference nevertheless demonstrates the coherence and indistinguishability of optomechanically generated single-photons generated more than $\qty{7}{\micro s}$ apart in time.